jongminkmg/Protocol/Illumina_Pooling_Loading.md

     > RSB has 0.1% Tween 20, which prevents DNA loss by adhering to plastic surface.<br>
     > It's been okay for me *not* using LoBind tubes.

-3. Equilibrate the cartridge and the flow cell to room temp.
+3. Equilibrate the cartridge and the flow cell by taking them out to the room temp.
 30 minutes prior to sequencing.

 4. Go to NextSeq machine.
 Log in with your Basespace credentials.
-Follow instructions.
+Follow program's instructions (see below)

-5. Open the cartridge and invert the cartridge 10 times to mix reagents.
+5. Take the cartridge out from the foil and invert it 15 times to mix reagents.

-6. Open to flow cell and assemble it into the cartridge.
+6. Assemble the flow cell into the cartridge.

 7. Load 20uL of diluted library to the cartridge.